sanju9645/multi-selectbox-js/README.md

 A lightweight, vanilla JavaScript library for creating interactive multi-select dropdowns with tag-based UI.

+## Credits

+This library is inspired by and built upon the excellent work of [Habib Mhamadi's multi-select-tag](https://github.com/habibmhamadi/multi-select-tag) repository.
+We've enhanced the original implementation with additional features and customizations:

+### Original Features (from multi-select-tag):
+- Multi-select functionality with search and filter
+- Tag-based UI with remove functionality
+- Keyboard navigation support
+- Automatic synchronization with hidden select elements

+### Additional Features & Enhancements:
+- **Color Customization**: Full control over colors for all UI elements
+- **Tag Display Management**: Interactive "+ X more" indicator with dropdown
+- **Class-based Architecture**: Refactored to modern JavaScript class structure
+- **Auto CSS Injection**: No manual CSS imports required
+- **NPM Package**: Published as a reusable npm package
+- **Enhanced Documentation**: Comprehensive examples and API documentation
+- **Instance-Specific Styling**: Each dropdown can have unique color schemes

+Thank you to [Habib Mhamadi](https://github.com/habibmhamadi) for the original inspiration and foundation!

 ## Features

 - **Search & Filter:** Filter options dynamically as you type